awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 First, in a Linux machine, configure a Docker environment by following the `Docker documentation <https://docs.docker.com/get-docker/>`_ suggestions.

-In order to use the SageMaker base Docker image, users need to refer the `DLC image command <https://github.com/aws/deep-learning-containers/blob/master/available_images.md>`_ to retrieve the specific docker image command.
-For example:
+In order to use the Amazon SageMaker base Docker image, users need to refer the `DLC image command <https://github.com/aws/deep-learning-containers/blob/master/available_images.md>`_ to find the specific Docker image commands.
+For example, below is the command for user authentication to access the Amazon SageMaker base Docker image.

 .. code-block:: bash